| Home >

 A fantastic little cabin with very private location feet from the rocky

 shore of Bailey Island.
 Very neat and newly renovated.
-Perfect
+Perfect for a quiet getaway trip for a couple.

 (207) 833-2886